Jannik44/pihole-browser-games-blocklist/README.md

 # pihole-browser-games-blocklist
 a pihole blocklist for online games

-you can add this list to your pihole via one of the below links (only one needed)
+add this list to your pihole under the adlists section via one of the links below

 https://static.mchost.fun/public/online-games.txt